Left Navigation

 Internet Governance, broadly defined, is the development and application by Governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programs that shape the evolution and use of the Internet.
 It covers activities such as development and coordination of technical standards, operation of critical infrastructure and public policy issues.

-Conceptually Internet Governance includes following layers
+Conceptually Internet Governance includes following layer

 • Physical Infrastructure layer